Graybar Electric Company, Inc., strives to conduct its business in strict conformity with all applicable laws and the highest ethical standards.

 4.4.
-Consistent with other sections of this Code of Business Conduct and Ethics, Graybar promotes an environment of open communication in which all employees' communications are respected.
+Consistent with other sections of this General Instruction, Graybar promotes an environment of open communication in which all employees' communications are respected.
 Accordingly, employees are prohibited from recording or videotaping any work-related meetings or conversations without the knowledge and consent of all persons present or involved.

 4.5.
 Full-time employees are permitted to engage in employment opportunities outside of normal Company working hours.
 However, any such employment shall not compete with the Company, shall not constitute a conflict of interest, shall not interfere with the ability of the employee to devote full-time to his or her work, and shall not be furthered by using assets of the Company such as supplies, computers, telecommunications equipment, and copiers.

 4.6.
 Sales or purchases of material, supplies, and service for the Company shall be accomplished in a manner that obtains the best value for the Company, while considering only merits such as quality, performance, and price.
 No attempt should be made to influence or affect purchase or sale decisions improperly.
 Solicitation of gifts in any amount is improper.